ktaylor63/southeast/site/content/wildlife/mussels/ring-pink.md

 This species is endemic to the Ohio River basin and is found in gravel and sandy substrates in large rivers.

-{{< figure class="photo-center" src="/images/pages/ring-pink-and-fanshell-habitat-green-river-kentucky.jpg" alt="A small grassy island in the middle of a shallow river surrounded by mature trees." caption="Rink pink and fanshell mussel habitat in the Green River in Kentucky.
-Photo by Monte McGregor, Center Mollusk Conservation, Kentucky DFWR." >}}
+{{< figure class="photo-center" src="/images/pages/ring-pink-and-fanshell-habitat-green-river-kentucky.jpg" alt="A small grassy island in the middle of a shallow river surrounded by mature trees." caption="Ring pink and fanshell mussel habitat in the Green River in Kentucky.
+Photo by Monte McGregor, Center for Mollusk Conservation, Kentucky DFWR." >}}

 ## Diet